gshoanganh/facepen/README.md

-# Tensorflow Object Detection Walkthrough
+# Smoke Tensorflow Object Detection
 <p>This set of Notebooks was written to serve as a template for future AI projects. regarding Smoke Detection Tensorflow. <a href="https://www.youtube.com/c/GsHoangAnh">YouTube channel</a>.

 ## Steps